 Continue climbing.
-Although there is an unpainted staircase, it is quite well maintained because the construction is good and there is no damage or cracks.
+Although there is an unpainted staircase, it is pretty well maintained because the construction is good and there is no damage or cracks.
 Luckily there are railing on the left and right to be held, very suitable for the elderly who want to fulfill their religious desires here.

 We got to the first checkpoint.
-Here, you can also relax and no distractions from wild monkeys.
+Here, you can also relax and have no distractions from wild monkeys.
 Just a piece of information, the scenery here is not very interesting and you need to climb up more.

 Take a look.
 There are many more stairs.
 Isn’t it look like there’s a roof up there?
 That is the second checkpoint.
 To take a picture against the background of the stairs is also interesting here.